afshawnlotfi/audatica/README.md

 # audatica

-A GUI written in PyQt thats creativitity is up to you.
-Stay tuned for new verison.
+A GUI written in PyQt with the intentions of creating a more seamless inegration between the file system and other online source.
+The end product right now allows for file system looks and Wikipedia searches.

 ![alt tag](https://github.com/afshawnlotfi/audaticaos/blob/master/ui1.png)
 GUI Home Page